19hours/sg-statutes/Acts/Infectious Diseases Act.md

 ### Power to inspect merchandise, etc., on board vessel

-42\.—(1) The Director-General or a Port Health Officer may inspect and examine any articles, merchandise, baggage or cargo, on board any vessel, which are in his opinion contaminated or likely to be contaminated.
+42\.—(1) The Director-General, the Director-General, Food Administration or a Port Health Officer may inspect and examine any articles, merchandise, baggage or cargo, on board any vessel, which are in his opinion contaminated or likely to be contaminated.

 [4/2002; 5/2003]

+[Act 11 of 2019 wef 01/04/2019]

-(2) The Director-General or the Port Health Officer may order any contaminated articles, merchandise, baggage or cargo found on board the vessel to be —
+(2) The Director-General, the Director-General, Food Administration or the Port Health Officer may order any contaminated articles, merchandise, baggage or cargo found on board the vessel to be —

 (a) seized and treated or disposed of in such manner as he thinks fit; and